 History & Background of Dilwara Temples.

-- The earliest ones built between the 11th and the 13th centuries.
-When kings of the Solanki dynasty controlled this region.
+- The earliest ones were built between the 11th and the 13th centuries.
+The kings of the Solanki dynasty controlled this region.
 Jain ministers such as Vimal Shah assisted in their construction.

 - The artists toiled for decades to transform hard stone into soft, lovely art.

 Every temple is a tale in marble — if you listen close.
-You can spot animals, flowers, gods, and humans carved so pretty that they seem to be alive.
+You can spot animals, flowers, gods, and humans carved so pretty that they seem alive.

 Visitor Experience at Dilwara Temples